buildownai/buddy/packages/backend/src/llm/prompts/applyCodePrompt.md

 - Return the full and complete code.
 - It is not permitted to shorten the output and unchanged code must always be returned
 - do not add any thoughts or explanations
-- return only plain code without any backtick or markdown
+- return only plain code without any backtick